-This bill amends the zoning protest process for cities and towns in Wyoming, specifically altering the requirements for property owners to successfully protest changes in zoning regulations, restrictions, or district boundaries.
-The new language specifies that a protest must be signed by more than one owner who demonstrates a concrete and particularized harm and who either owns thirty-three percent (33%) or more of the area of the lots included in the proposed change or comprises thirty-three percent (33%) or more of the owners immediately adjacent within a distance of three hundred (300) feet.
-Additionally, the bill changes the threshold for the governing body's affirmative vote from three-fourths (3/4) to two-thirds (2/3) for the change to be effective.
+This bill amends the zoning protest process for cities and towns in Wyoming, specifically altering the requirements for protests against changes in zoning regulations, restrictions, or district boundaries.
+The new language specifies that a protest must be signed by more than one owner of record who either owns thirty-three percent (33%) or more of the area of the lots included in the proposed change or comprises thirty-three percent (33%) or more of the owners immediately adjacent within a distance of three hundred (300) feet.
+Additionally, the bill changes the required affirmative vote from three-fourths (3/4) to two-thirds (2/3) of the governing body members for the change to be effective.

 Statutes affected: Introduced: 15-1-603